Factors to Consider When Making Important Decisions

 7. External Factors and Circumstances

-While your personal considerations are paramount, external factors can significantly influence your decision.
+While your personal considerations are critical, external factors can significantly influence your decision.
 These might include:

 - Market conditions